-I am a second-year PhD student in Computer Science at Stanford University advised by Chris Piech.
-My research interests are in probabilistic reasoning, theory, and building intelligent systems that help humans learn.
+I am a fourth-year PhD student in Computer Science at Stanford University advised by Prof. Chris Piech.

-I love teaching and thinking about fun theoretical problems.
-I keep a blog on the side where I write about random Maths, CS, and Philosophy related gems that come my way.
+I have a deep love for teaching and learning.
+As an undergraduate, I was fortunate to lecture a class on industry C++ programming!
+I also keep a blog on the side where I write about random Maths, CS, and Philosophy related gems that come my way.

 Here are some links to the class websites of the courses I have taught at Stanford so far.
 If you have any questions or suggestions for improvements, please feel free to email me!